 Please include day(s), time(s), and location(s) of your meetings.

-If your organization has selective membership, please describe the selection process.
-For example, indicate whether potential members must try out for a sport club, or audition to be part of a musical group, etc.
+For example, indicate whether potential members must complete an application for membership, try out for a sport club, audition to be part of a musical group, etc.

 If your organization has more than one president/chairperson (or co-presidents), please list the additional officer(s) under the third or fourth officer below.

 2nd Greenhouse Manager

 Because this is a university organization, the advisor acknowledges that it is part of their responsibilities to advise this organization.
 If this is not the case, the organization should be listed as an independent organization.